brandenge/code-academy-parcel-service/README.md

 ### Problem Domain

-This lab demonstrates how to implement an Express API complete with authentication and authorization functionality, restricting access to routes that manipulate a database with music and movie information.
-It also features a comprehensive automated test suite.
+This lab demonstrates how to implement an event-driven application using Node Events.
+A series of event listeners and event emitters pass messages to each other.

 - [GitHub Repo](https://github.com/brandenge/code-academy-parcel-service)